ibm-cloud-docs/Backup/mssql-plugin.md

 # Getting started with the SQL Server plug-in
 {: #MSSQLplugin}

 The SQL Server plug-in is installed with the Windows Agent on the SQL database host.
-Through the Cloud Backup Portal, you can configure jobs, back up SQL databases to a secure, remote vault, and restore SQL databases.
+Through the Cloud Backup Portal, you can configure jobs, back up SQL databases to a secure and remote vault, and restore SQL databases.
 {: shortdesc}

 ## Capabilities provided
 {: #sqlcapabilities}

-- You can run full database backups, full database with transaction logs backups, or transaction logs only backup.
+- You can create backups of the database, backups of the database with transaction logs, or backups of transaction logs only.
-- You can run multiple backups at the same time.
+- You can run multiple backup jobs at the same time.
 - You can restore SQL databases to the same SQL instance or to a different SQL instance.
 - You can restore databases with the original database names, overwrite existing databases, and restore by using the No Recovery option.